cbcrg/tcoffee/docs/tcoffee_manual.rst

 ==================================
 General considerations
 ----------------------
 T-Coffee aligner is by default parallelized, meaning that it can use multiple cores when running on a cluster or a computer.
-By default, T-Coffee will use all available processors to run, but you can allocate the number of cores you want with the flag **-multi_core** or **n_core** and by specifying the number of cores you want.
-The **multi_core** can accept **no** as a parameter and then run using a single core...It might not be a problem when using reformatting options but it will when running alignments, making T-Coffee really slow !!!
+By default, T-Coffee will use all available processors to run, but you can parallelize the differents steps and allocate the number of cores you want with the flag **-multi_core** or **n_core**.
+For more details, refer to the chapter **T-Coffee Technical Documentation**, subsection **CPU control**.

 ::

   Using a single core:
-  $$: t_coffee -in <your sequences> -multi_core=no
+  $$: t_coffee -in sample_seq1.fasta -multi_core=msa

   Using 12 cores:
-  $$: t_coffee -in <your sequences> -n_core=12
+  $$: t_coffee -in sample_seq1.fasta -n_core=12

 Also when running T-Coffee, it displays a lot of information directly on screening while running from general information, options, results, warnings...if you want, you can reduce the display using **-no_warning** to remove all the warnings, or even more strict using **-quiet** removing any display while running T-Coffee.